Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Abstract

 \section{Abstract}

-We study optimal second-order cone representations for weighted geometric means, which turns out to be closely related to minimum mediated sets.
-Several lower bounds and upper bounds on the size of optimal second-order cone representations are proved.
-In the case of bivariate weighted geometric means (equivalently, one dimensional mediated sets), we are able to prove the exact size of an optimal second-order cone representation and give an algorithm to compute one.
-In the genenal case, fast heuristic algorithms and traversal algorithms are proposed to compute an approximately optimal second-order cone representation.
-Finally, applications to polynomial optimization, matrix optimization and quantum information are provided.
+We study optimal \emph{simple second-order cone representations} (a particular subclass of second-order cone representations) for weighted geometric means, which turns out to be closely related to minimum mediated sets.
+Several lower and upper bounds on the size of optimal simple second-order cone representations are proved.
+In the case of bivariate weighted geometric means (equivalently, one dimensional mediated sets), we are able to prove the exact size of an optimal simple second-order cone representation and give an algorithm to compute one.
+In the genenal case, fast heuristic algorithms and traversal algorithms are proposed to compute an approximately optimal simple second-order cone representation.
+Finally, applications to polynomial optimization, matrix optimization, and quantum information are provided.